Fry's Electronics: Store themes

 Various Fry's locations were decorated in elaborate themes.
 For example, the Burbank store, which opened in 1995, carried a theme of 1950s and 1970s science-fiction movies, and featured huge statues of popular characters such as the robot Gort from The Day the Earth Stood Still and Darth Vader from the Star Wars movie series.
 In addition, giant ants (from the movie Them!) hung from the ceiling, and the bodies of 1957 Chevys and Buicks served as dining tables in the cafe.
 A flying saucer protruded above the entrance.
+The spaceship was to be saved, however, it was instead demolished along with the Burbank location in 2025.

 Since Fry's acquired seven stores from the Incredible Universe chain of stores, the company had reduced the elaborateness of its themes.
 With the opening of the store in Fishers, Indiana, Fry's made a "race track" theme with various hanging displays, including "stop" and "go" signs, as well as many photos of what life looked like in the late 1800s and early 1900s in Indianapolis.

-Of the chain's 34 stores, 30 of them closed on February 24, 2021.
+Of the chain's 34 stores in 2019, 30 of them closed on February 24, 2021.
 Four stores were closed earlier: